-While the map was being made early in 2015, it was interesting to find that new alignments discovered in the process often had a different character to many existing alignments discovered by other researchers, particularly John Michell.
+While the map was being made in 2015, it was interesting to find that new alignments discovered in the process often had a different character to many existing alignments discovered by other researchers, particularly by John Michell.
 This difference has something to do with a variation of perceptions of the magical landscape.

-Many of the new-found alignments tend to be longer-distance – thanks partially to the facility of Google Maps, with their zoomable function.
+Many of the newly-found alignments tend to be longer-distance – thanks partially to the facility of Google Maps, with their zoomable function.
 This permitted a view of the terrain that is different from what one would see on taped-together, tea-splattered Ordnance Survey maps spread out across the floor.

 Chapel Carn Brea from Caer Brân

 What you discover has a lot to do with what you’re looking for.
 This applies equally to geomancy and archaeology.

 Alignment hunting in Penwith developed out of John Michell’s seminal work around 1970, detailed in his book The Old Stones of Land's End.
 He ranked stone circles and standing stones highly, paying less attention to hills and headlands.
 So he found alignments reflecting those criteria.